nivkap/docker-python/README.md

 COPY - adds files from your Docker client’s current directory.

+WORKDIR - sets the working directory for the dockerfile.

 CMD - specifies what command to run within the container.

  # PYTHONapp.py